10 iconic New York Photo Spots to photograph during your next Trip

 If you want to fit the entire facade into the frame, it’s probably a good idea to take the photo from the opposite side of the street.
 But you can also get a great photo by just looking up and using a wide lens.
 For the photo above, I used a Moment Wide attachable lens.
 To learn more, head to the Moment attachable Wide lens for iPhone review I've published earlier in my blog.

-To compose the photo, I used the rule of thirds in a creative way: the line of the roof starts in the upper-left corner and goes all the way through the upper third of the photo, and would meet the edge of the frame at the upper two line of the grid.
+To compose the photo, I used the rule of thirds in a creative way: the line of the roof starts in the upper-left corner and goes all the way through the upper third of the photo, and would meet the edge of the frame at the upper of the two lines of the thirds grid.

 I’ve had a bit of mixed feelings, calling this an iconic photo spot in New York.
 But I decided to share the photo of the memorial as a way of keeping the memory of the 9-11 tragedy alive.
 Mainly as a reminder to ensure that such a tragedy never happens again.